ullas9525/ullas9525/README.md

 - ## 🚀 About Me:
 - 💻 I'm Interested in Coding, open-source projects, and IoT.
-- 🌱 I’m currently learning JavaScript, React Native, and IoT development.
+- 🌱 I’m currently learning JavaScript, Flutter, and IoT development.
 - 🎯 Looking forward to participating in Hackathons and Tech Events.
 - 🔍 Exploring Web Development and App Development.